-Accepted Contributed and Discussion Papers will be made available to delegates through the AES website before the conference.
+Accepted Contributed Papers (4000-8000 words) and Discussion Papers (4000-8000 words) and Posters will be made available to delegates through the AES website before the conference.
 In addition, papers from the conference are normally archived on the AgEcon Search repository at the University of Minnesota.
 If you would rather not have your paper included on AgEcon search, please let us know on the submission form.

+The workshops are held online, but the facilities of the University of Warwick can be used to convene the speakers.
 Please contact the programme secretary if you are interested in organising a workshop.
 Please note that all workshop participants must register for the time that they are at the conference.
 For accepted workshops a small contribution to the expenses of speakers can be requested.
-The deadline for workshop proposals is 31st October 2019.
+The deadline for workshop proposals is 31st October 2020.

 Important Dates and Information

-Further details on the conference programme will be available in February.
+Further details on the conference programme content will be available in February.

-Joining Instructions for Delegates 2020 – will follow in due course
+Joining Instructions for Delegates 2021 – will follow in due course.